 - American Art and Architecture

 Rachel Stephens joined the Department of Art and Art History at The University of Alabama as Assistant Professor in 2013.
-Her research focuses on 19th-century American art and visual culture, Jacksonian-era portraiture and political prints, antebellum southern art, and race and representation.
+Her research focuses on nineteenth-century American art and visual culture, especially antebellum southern art, race and representation, and Jacksonian-era portraiture and political prints.

-Her book, Selling Andrew Jackson: Ralph E. W. Earl and the Politics of Portraiture, published in June 2018 with the University of South Carolina Press, explores the critical role of Earl and his dozens of portraits of Jackson played in shaping Old Hickory’s public persona, aiding his election to the presidency, and responding to anti-Jackson caricature.
+Her first book, Selling Andrew Jackson: Ralph E. W. Earl and the Politics of Portraiture, published in June 2018 with the University of South Carolina Press, explores the critical role that Earl and his dozens of portraits of Jackson played in shaping Old Hickory’s public persona, aiding his election to the presidency, and responding to anti-Jackson caricature.
 Her current book project, under contract with the University of Arkansas Press and entitled Hidden in Plain Sight: Slavery and Concealment in Antebellum American Art, investigates themes of secrecy, concealment, and destruction in representations of enslavement.
-In preparing this project, Dr. Stephens served as a Tyson Fellow at Crystal Bridges Museum of American Art in the fall of 2018 and a fellow at Yale’s Gilder Lehrman Center in the spring of 2019, and an Ailsa Mellon Bruce Visiting Senior Fellow at CASVA in the fall of 2020.
+In preparing this project, Dr. Stephens served as a Tyson Fellow at Crystal Bridges Museum of American Art in the fall of 2018, a fellow at Yale’s Gilder Lehrman Center in the spring of 2019, and an Ailsa Mellon Bruce Visiting Senior Fellow at CASVA in the fall of 2020.

 - ARH 253: Survey of Western Art II

 - ARH 374: Art of the American South

 - ARH 379: American Art 1815 to 1880

 - ARH 477: Slavery and American Art